 1968: Manfred Mann had the #1 single in England with their cover of the Bob Dylan song “Might Quinn (Quinn The Eskimo).”

 1970: A week after it topped the R&B chart, “Thank You (Falettinme Be Mice Elf Agin)” by Sly and the Family Stone became the group’s second #1 on the Billboard Hot 100.
-One week a later the record also became their second #1 on the Cash Box pop chart.
+One week later, the record also became their second #1 on the Cash Box pop chart.

-1970: The Who recorded their first live LP, Live at Leeds at a concert at the University of Leeds in West Riding of Yorkshire, England.
+1970: The Who recorded their first live album, Live at Leeds, at a concert at the University of Leeds in West Riding of Yorkshire, England.
 Guitarist Pete Townshend had reportedly balked at the idea of listening to all of the band’s accumulated live recordings for the purpose of compiling an album, so he had them all burnt.

-1977: The B-52’s made their first live performance appearing at a Valentine’s Day party in their hometown of Athens, Georgia.
+1977: The B-52’s performed their first live show at a Valentine’s Day party in their hometown of Athens, Georgia.

-1977: “Margaritaville” by Jimmy Buffett was released.
-The single became his only #1 in US, topping Billboard’s Adult Contemporary chart.
+1977: Jimmy Buffett released “Margaritaville” from his seventh studio album, Changes in Latitudes, Changes in Attitudes.
+It became his biggest hit and only #1 in the US, topping Billboard’s Adult Contemporary chart.

 1979: “Blow Away,” the lead single from George Harrison’s self-titled eighth studio album, was released.
 In the US, the song reached #16 on the Billboard Hot 100.

 1983: Michael Jackson released “Beat It,” the third single from his sixth studio album, Thriller.